LAPD Rampart Division: Criminal street gangs

 Rampart may have been one of the most disputed gang territories in LA.
-There are numerous criminal street gangs in the Rampart Area.
-They include, but are not limited to 18th St, Mara Salvatrucha, Echo Park, Rockwood, Temple St, Witmer St, Clanton 14, Wanderers, Varrio Vista Rifa, Head Hunters, Diamond St, and La Mirada Locos.
+There is numerous criminal street gangs in the Rampart Area.
+They include, but are not limited to 18th St, MS-13, Echo Park, Rockwood, Temple St, Witmer St, Clanton 14, Wanderers, Varrio Vista Rifa, Head Hunters, Diamond St, and La Mirada Locos.

 Notable events

 November 9, 2004 – Hostage taker at the Mexican consulate

 On Tuesday, November 9, 2004, at approximately 8:30 a.m., Los Angeles Police received a 911 call of a man with a gun attempting to take a hostage inside the Mexican Consulate at 2401 W. 6th Street.
 Rampart Division Patrol Officers responded, and while setting up a perimeter saw a male suspect leave the building with a woman he was holding hostage.
 The suspect was holding her tightly from behind, with his arm around her neck and was armed with what appeared to be a handgun.
 Sergeant Hector Feliciano fired one round from his handgun, striking the suspect, who released the hostage and fell to the ground.
 The suspect was later identified as 19-year-old Manuel Jubenal Ortiz, and the gun he was carrying was determined to be a starter pistol.
 The victim, 31-year-old Dunia Gonzalez, who was pregnant and an employee of the Mexican Consulate, was not injured.
 She was taken safely away from the scene by another Rampart officer.
 The suspect, who was injured in the officer involved shooting, was taken by rescue ambulance to the University of Southern California Medical Center (USCMC), where he later died.
 The FBI was handling the criminal investigation with assistance from Robbery-Homicide Division.
 The drama unfolded on live TV.
 Sergeant Feliciano received the LAPD's Medal of Valor and an honorable mention commendation at the TOP COPS Award Ceremony, by NAPO.